ShuoYin03/React_ecom_web/README.md

 # Getting Started

+use "yarn" to install all dependencies first
-Open api folder and client folder, use "yarn start" to start back-end and front-end separately
+Then open api folder and client folder, use "yarn start" to start back-end and front-end separately